Thermal Properties of Gauge-Invariant Graphene in Noncommutative Phase-Space

 Accordingly, the eigenenergy is

-Using the explicit expression of $Q$, Eq. (\ref{eq:28}) can be rewritten as
+Using the explicit expression of $\lambda$ and $\Omega$, Eq. (\ref{eq:28}) can be rewritten as

 with $\bar{\Theta}=\frac{\Theta}{2l_{B}^{2}}$ and $\bar{\eta}=\eta\frac{l_{B}^{2}}{\hbar^{2}}$ \citep{key-58} being dimensionless constants related to the NC parameter.
 The result (\ref{eq:29}) notably reveals that the landau levels are altered by phase- and space-NCy.
 Positive values correspond to electrons (conduction band), while negative ones stand for holes (valence band).
 In the limit of $\Theta=\eta=0$, Eq. (\ref{eq:29}) reduces to the well-known commutative results \citep{key-57}, confirming the physical consistency of the gauge-invariant NC formulation.
 By considering Eqs. (\ref{eq:25}, \ref{eq:26}), and substitute Eq. (\ref{eq:29}), we get the corresponding wave function for the Dirac point $K$